 Is Seville Safe for Solo Female Travelers?

-Absolutely!
-Seville is perfectly safe for solo female travelers.
-Simply take the general precautions you would anywhere else and you’ll be completely fine.
-While the risk of getting pickpocketed here is low, I still suggest taking extra care of your belongings in popular touristy spots such as the Cathedral and the Alcázar.
+Seville is generally safe for solo female travelers.
+As with most destinations in Europe, you should take general precautions and watch out for any pickpockets or scams.
+While the risk of getting pickpocketed in Seville is low, you should still be careful especially in popular touristy spots such as the Seville Cathedral and the Alcázar.
+Keep these helpful tips for solo travel in Spain in mind and you’ll have a great time!

 - Tripod: Manfrotto Element Traveller Tripod (Ball Head)